 Recognizing the need for a coordinated approach to building a strong clean energy economy in Maryland, state leaders passed legislation establishing the Maryland Clean Energy Center in 2008 as part of Governor O’Malley’s “Smart, Green, and Growing” Initiative.

 The Maryland Clean Energy Center will transform the energy economy in the State of Maryland by dramatically increasing the number of clean energy related technical innovations, entrepreneurial businesses, jobs, and consumer adoption of products and services.

-Board members are appointed by Gov. Martin O’Malley.
+Board members are appointed by Gov. Lawrence J. Hogan, Jr.